- The Bailiff Section of the Judiciary serves two key roles to ensure that justice is fairly administered and carried to its proper conclusion.

 Can I give Instruction for the sale of distrained property?

-If there are any specific instructions you would like to give to the Bailiff in connection with the sale of the distrained property, you should write to them within the next 24 hours after the seizure effected.
+If you want to give specific instructions to the Bailiff in connection with the sale of the distrained property, you should write to the Bailiff Section within the next 24 hours after the seizure effected.

 The auction is normally held at the Sales Room of the appointed auctioneer.
-It will be in your interest to attend the auction if you can spare the time.
-If you are interested in the sale, you are at liberty to made offers to purchase at the auction.
+It will be in your interest to attend the auction if possible.
+If you are interested in the sale, you are at liberty to make offers to purchase at the auction.
 In the event that the highest bid at the auction could not reach the reserve price, the Bailiff will contact you by telephone for your instructions.
 In case you are not satisfied with the result of an auction and wish to make other arrangement for the sale, further court order has to be applied.

 How do I collect the money?

 You can collect the money from the Court’s Accounts Office after 14 working days from the date of payment into the court by the debtor or from the date of the auction, as the case may be.

 What happens after an unsuccessful seizure?

 If there are no goods or insufficient goods to justify a seizure, you can give instructions to the Bailiff immediately if you are on the spot.
 If you are not on the spot, the Bailiff will inform you of the outcome in writing and you will be required to give further instructions to the Bailiff Section within 14 days.

 If you decide not to proceed with the execution, you should write to the Bailiff Section.
 Upon your request, the Bailiff Section will arrange for the unused portion of the deposit to be refunded to you.